 Full, deep belly-breath in through your nose, full exhale out through your mouth.
 Repeat.
-That’s how we breathe when we run or do other physical activity, and how humans were meant to breath for optimal health.
+That’s how we breathe when we run or do other physical activity, and how humans were meant to breathe for optimal health.
 If you don’t fully exhale stale air can just sit inside you and stagnate and you won’t be able to fully inhale your next breath

 4-7-8 Breathing Technique

 We frequently practice the “Andrew Weil 4-7-8 breathing technique” (I’m not sure if he actually made it up, but he’s been promoting it for years and it’s super easy to do.)
-This breathing technique quickly helps turn off your sympathetic nervous system, and put you into rest-and-digest mode.
+This breathing technique quickly helps turn off your sympathetic nervous system and put you into rest-and-digest mode.

 Inhale deeply through your nose for a count of 4.
 Then hold your breath for a count of 7.
-Finally exhale fully out your mouth for a count of 8.
+Finally, exhale fully out your mouth for a count of 8.
 Start practicing this technique once or twice a day for 3-4 breaths each time, gradually working up to three times a day for 6 breaths each time.
 If you have any known health or pulmonary issues, be sure to consult your doctor before trying this technique.

 Additional Breathing Techniques

 Setting a timer once an hour during the day reminds me to pause, get my head OUT of whatever I’m immersed in, and take a few deep breaths, making sure to exhale twice as long as I inhale.
-If I’m working, I also get up and take a quick walk around (down the dock, or down the street if I’m using Starbucks wifi!) and then I drink a few sips of water before getting back in the nose to grindstone mode.
+If I’m working, I also get up and take a quick walk around (down the dock, or down the street if I’m using Starbucks wifi!), and then I drink a few sips of water before getting back in the nose to grindstone mode.